 In general terms, obligations can be legal, contractual or normative [3].
-Legal obligations cover accountability obligations imposed by law and regulation, such as those which arise from the Data Protection Directive and the proposed Data Protection Regulation (currently undergoing the EU legislative process)7.
-Contractual obligations are derived from contractual agreements.
+Legal obligations cover accountability obligations imposed by law and regulation, such as those which arise from the Data Protection Directive and the proposed Data Protection Regulation (currently undergoing the EU legislative process)23.
+Contractual obligations are derived from contractual agreements, such as the aforementioned contracts, SLAs and PLAs.
 Finally normative obligations are standards with which legal and/or natural entities are expected to conform because they are moral agents.
-Obligations belonging to these three categories are combined to produce the full set of obligations agreed upon by the cloud customer and provider.
-This set of obligations comprises the second type of accountability object that must be generated.
+Obligations belonging to these three categories are combined to produce the full binding set of obligations agreed upon by the cloud customer and provider.
+These obligations define precisely for what a cloud provider is to be held accountable by the cloud customer (and by extension by regulatory authorities) for the particular service relationship.
+As such, the set of obligations comprises the second type of accountability artifact that must be generated.

 The agreed obligations at this stage may be expressed in a variety of forms, with natural language being the most common.
 These obligations need to be translated into specific policies to be enforced by the cloud provider.
-This necessitates a procedure for the translation and conversion of obligations into machine-readable policies that can be automatically monitored and enforced so that all handling of data is performed according as prescribed by the policies.
-These (enforceable) policies comprise the third type of accountability object that must be generated.
+This necessitates a procedure for the translation of obligations into machine-readable policies that can be automatically monitored and enforced so that all handling of data is performed as per the agreed set of obligations.
+These (enforceable) policies, called accountability policies, comprise the third type of accountability artifact that must be generated.
+Accountability policies may describe operations more verbosely or at a more granular level compared to obligations and their exact form may depend on the architecture and implementation specifics of the service provided.